0xb4b0u/Babou-Dev/README.md

 Hello there, my name's Baptiste.
 I mean, Baptiste Oger, but call me BabouDev.

-I'm from Belgium 🇧🇪, you know the small country where you can find good beer 🍺 and chocolate 🍫!
+I'm from Belgium 🇧🇪, you know that small country where you can find good beer 🍺 and chocolate 🍫!

 I'm currently studying IT 🧑🏻‍💻.